Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 Jesus was resurrected on this very day, which is one of the reasons that Paul refers to him as the “first fruits from the dead.”
 Just as our Lord was resurrected and brought into Heaven after He died, so shall we be when we die.

 You shall also count for yourselves from the day after the sabbath, from the day when you brought in the sheaf of the wave offering; there shall be seven complete sabbaths.
 You shall count fifty days to the day after the seventh sabbath; then you shall present a new grain offering to the LORD.
-(Leviticus 23:15-16 AKJV)
+(Leviticus 23:15-16 NASB 1995)

-The Church was actually established on this day when God poured out His Holy Spirit and 3,000 Jews who responded to Peter’s great sermon and his first proclamation of the gospel.
+The Church was actually established on this day when God poured out His Holy Spirit and 3,000 Jews responded to Peter’s great sermon and his first proclamation of the gospel.
 This feast occurs between two sets of three feasts: fifty days after the beginning of the Feast of Unleavened Bread and before the feast of Trumpets.
-The first three feasts were all linked together, as the last three feasts will be as they are fulfilled.
+The first three feasts were all linked together, just as the last three feasts will be linked together as they are fulfilled.

 - The final day of the feast is held on one of two days, so the exact day is unknown.